-Home » Blog » Can You Catch Leprosy from Armadillos?
+Home » Blog » Uncategorized » Can You Catch Leprosy from Armadillos?

 Can You Catch Leprosy from Armadillos?

-A research team at Colorado State University found that human contact with the nine banded armadillo can transmit leprosy.
-Leprosy has also been contracted when the victim ate nine banded armadillos themselves.
-The armadillo meat can carry the disease in its blood cells past its death.
+A research team at Colorado State University found that human contact with the nine-banded armadillo can transmit leprosy.
+The disease can also be contracted when the victim eats nine-banded armadillos themselves, as the armadillo meat can carry the disease in its blood cells past death.

 The bacteria that causes leprosy, Mycobacterium leprae, can survive in the armadillo's body for years without causing symptoms.
-If you come in contact with armadillos, it is critical to take precautions, such as wearing gloves and washing hands thoroughly, to reduce the risk of infection.
+If you come in contact with armadillos, taking precautions, such as wearing gloves and washing hands thoroughly, is critical to reduce the risk of infection.

-Despite the potential risk, wild armadillos are not the only animals that can carry diseases.
+Wild armadillos are not the only animals that can carry diseases despite the potential risk.
 Other wild animals, such as rodents and ticks, can also transmit diseases to humans.
-It is important to know the health risks associated with wildlife and take necessary precautions to protect oneself.
+Knowing the health risks associated with wildlife and taking necessary precautions to protect oneself is important.

 What Diseases do Armadillos Carry?

-Like most wildlife, armadillos can sometimes carry rabies, parasitic worms, or other bacterial infections.
+Armadillos can sometimes carry rabies, parasitic worms, or other bacterial infections like most wildlife.
 One of particular concern if you have pets is the bacteria salmonella.
 Armadillos can transmit salmonella to both cats and dogs.

-As already mentioned, armadillos are infamous for carrying leprosy - partly because they are the only animals besides humans that carry the bacteria that causes leprosy.
-Below, we will discuss what leprosy is, how leprosy is transmitted, and general tips regarding the spread of leprosy.
+As already mentioned, armadillos are infamous for carrying leprosy—partly because they are the only animals besides humans that carry the bacteria that causes leprosy.
+Below, we will discuss what leprosy is, how it is transmitted, and general tips regarding the spread of leprosy.

 What is Leprosy?